kemingy/reranker/README.md

-# reranker
+# ReRanker

-rerank for hybrid retrieval
+ReRanker for hybrid retrieval.